TakuSemba/CropMe/README.md

   }
 })

-cropView.isOffFrame() // optionally check if the image is off of the frame.
+cropView.isOffFrame() // optionally check if the image is off the frame.

 cropView.crop() // crop image
 ```